gastonvalles/Go-CRUD/README.md

 1. Open a terminal and navigate to the project folder.
 2. Run the application: `go run main.go`
-3.
-Follow the instructions on the screen to perform CRUD operations on the employee database.
+3. Follow the instructions on the screen to perform CRUD operations on the employee database.

 ## Project Structure

 - `main.go`: Contains the entry point of the application.
 - `db/`: Contains the SQL scripts to create the database and the necessary table.
-- `img/`: Contains graphic resources, including the logo image (Gopher. png).
+- `img/`: Contains graphic resources, including the logo image (Gopher.png).

 ## Contribution